appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/diagnostic.md

 ./helper-tools/diagnostic.sh --version
 ```

-### Printing diagnostic information to the terminal
+### Printing Diagnostic Information to the Terminal

 If you want to write the diagnostic output to the terminal instead of a file, you can run the command below: